Find Your Future in Brooklyn

 LL.M. students are very much a part of the Law School’s thriving intellectual and cultural life.
 To facilitate integration into our community, we provide guaranteed housing in Feil Hall to all applicants meeting our housing deadline.
 Feil Hall is a modern, furnished residence hall located just a few blocks from the Law School with over 200 apartments.

-Feil Hall is also the location of the Jeffrey D. Forchelli Conference Center, the site of frequent academic symposia, and Geraldo’s, a comfortable café that hosts various programs of interest to BLS students and is a perfect location for meeting friends.
+Feil Hall is also the location of the Jeffrey D. Forchelli Conference Center, the site of frequent academic symposia, and Geraldo’s, a comfortable and relaxing area that hosts various programs of interest to BLS students and is a perfect location for meeting friends.
 The residence hall is located just three blocks from the Law School’s main building.

 The costs for Brooklyn Law School housing are highly competitive for apartments in New York City, especially those in the immediate vicinity of the Law School and the desirable neighborhood of Brooklyn Heights.
 All admitted LL.M. students who submit a completed housing application and deposit by the May 1 application deadline will be guaranteed housing while they complete the program.
 Family Housing is available for those who qualify.